 - You can potentially earn a decent haul of miles/points.

 A note on that last bullet point: an auto purchase could potentially be good for hitting a large minimum spend.
-For example, the signup bonus on the SPG Business card recently increased to match its all-time high (see the current offer here).
-If you’d otherwise have trouble meeting the minimum spend, this could be an easy way to do it and earn both points on the cost of the car and a signup bonus (provided of course that you have a high enough limit to charge the cost of the car.
+For example, the welcome offer on the SPG Business card recently increased to match its all-time high (see the current offer here).
+If you’d otherwise have trouble meeting the minimum spend, this could be an easy way to do it and earn both points on the cost of the car and a big bonus (provided of course that you have a high enough limit to charge the cost of the car.
 I’d suggest a call to Amex to let them know what you’re planning before making a huge purchase on a brand new card).
-While the best public offer on the Business Platinum Card is currently 75K points after a total of $20K spend in the first 3 months, I received a targeted offer a few years ago to earn a signup bonus of 150K points after $20K spend in 3 months.
+While the best public offer on the Business Platinum Card is currently 75K points after a total of $20K spend in the first 3 months, I received a targeted offer a few years ago to earn a welcome offer of 150K points after $20K spend in 3 months.
 Keep in mind that this card earns 1.5x on purchases of $5,000 or more.
 There are a number of other possibilities as well (see below for some examples).

 Disadvantages of the Amex Auto Purchasing Program: